aau-giraf/web-api/README.md

   - Download and install MySQL Server and optionally MySQL Workbench or another database manager.
   - Create a database named giraf on the MySQL Server.
 This can be done from the workbench or via cli.

-1. open a terminal-emulator and navigate to {project-root}/web-api/GirafRest
+1. Open a terminal-emulator and navigate to `⋯/web-api/GirafRest`

-2. In a shell:
   - run `cp appsettings.template.json appsettings.Development.json`
   - update appsettings.Development.json with
 	- All fields <> in the"DefaultConnection" string.